cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 CPace is proven secure under the hardness of the strong computational Simultaneous Diffie-Hellmann (sSDH) and strong computational Diffie-Hellmann (sCDH) assumptions in the group G (as defined in {{AHH21}}).
 These assumptions are not expected to hold any longer when large-scale quantum computers (LSQC) are available.
 Still, even in case that LSQC emerge, it is reasonable to assume that discrete-logarithm computations will remain costly.
-CPace with ephemeral session id values sid forces the adversary to solve one computational Diffie-Hellman problem per password guess {{ES21}}.
+CPace with ephemeral pre-established session id values sid forces the adversary to solve one computational Diffie-Hellman problem per password guess {{ES21}}.
+If party identifiers are included as part of CI then the adversary is forced to solve one computational Diffie-Hellman problem per password guess and party identifier pair.

 In this sense, using the wording suggested by Steve Thomas on the CFRG mailing list, CPace is "quantum-annoying".

 # IANA Considerations